Thursday, March 23, 2023

 The days continued and so did the insults.
 Yelling, door slamming, tears, insults and trips to the bathroom to change tapes, became a way of life at the small paper.

 Deadline was impossible to meet.
-Rob insisted it was my fault.
+Bob insisted it was my fault.
 In his mind I should be able to paginate the entire paper with him standing over me barking directions.
 Finally he ordered me to arrive to work at 6 a.m.
 I humored him and did so and we still couldn’t make deadline.

 A family submitted an article on a relative who was turning 100.
-Rob insisted on placing it by the obituaries.
+Bob insisted on placing it by the obituaries.
 I told him people would think the lady had died at first glance.
 He insisted the birthday article stay there, commenting that the lady would be in the death column soon enough anyway.

-As I predicted someone called to complain, Rob immediately blamed me.
+As I predicted someone called to complain, Bob immediately blamed me.
 I reminded him that I warned him of the future problem.
 He then told me I should stand up to him when I’m right.

 I could do no right.
 If I stood up to him I was insubordinate, if I kept quite I was wrong.
 I knew I could not continue on this way.
 Why was this happening?
-Why was William allowing it?
+Why was Bill allowing it?
 What had I done to deserve this?
 These questions and others flowed non- stop through my head.

 Chapter 12

 The double standards continued.
 One day we were three hours past deadline.
 We still had space to fill.
-William allowed Rob to drive 30 miles round trip to a neighboring city so that he could e-mail a story on houseflies.
+Bill allowed Bob to drive 30 miles round trip to a neighboring city so that he could e-mail a story on houseflies.
 The state of disbelief spread throughout.
 Just days earlier I was told to come in at 6 a.m. in an attempt to make deadline, but this man was allowed to delay the process to retrieve a story on houseflies.

 At a normal newspaper a press release or an AP story would have filled the space.